 By replacing sewn seams with double welded seams, thousands of needle holes that allowed water to reach the down are now gone!

 Warm air is prevented from being pushed out during sleep.

 Seams are double welded for strength and durability.

-The Waterbloc fabrics are both waterproof and vapor permeable.
-Even under the worst weather conditions, there are no problems with condensation from vapor emitted by the body.
+The Waterbloc fabrics are both waterproof and vapour permeable.
+Even under the worst weather conditions, there are no problems with condensation from vapour emitted by the body.

 Although these ratings give a good indication, be sure to get advice at a specialist outdoor store since there are so many factors influencing comfort.
 Even one and the same person under different circumstances can feel up to a 10 degrees Celsius difference in the same sleeping bag!

 You should also put great emphasis on the correct choice of sleeping mat, so it matches the bag's performance.